-It was a great pleasure to bring together philosophers, physicists, neuroscientists, and psychologists from three continents to Senate House, London, to hear a broad range of fascinating talks on the theme 'Physics and the Self' in December 2025.
-We had a special focus on fostering interdisciplinary collaboration for early career researchers.
-I co-organised this conference together with Dr. Jonathan Emery, generously funded by an Innovation Award from the Institute of Philosophy.
+It was a great pleasure to co-organise this conference with Dr. Jonathan Emery.
+We brought together philosophers, physicists, neuroscientists, and psychologists from three continents to Senate House, London in December 2025.
+We heard a broad range of fascinating talks on the theme 'Physics and the Self', with a special focus on fostering interdisciplinary collaboration for early career researchers.
+This conference was generously funded by an Innovation Award from the Institute of Philosophy.

 We were treated to the following talks: